yvkschaefer/array-methods-workshop/README.md

 **NOTE**: You don't need to reset your `answers.js` file.
 Keep growing the file with each exercise, and make sure to add a comment so we know which exercise we are looking at.

 ## Exercise 1
-Write a function called `printPositives` that takes an array and uses its `forEach` method to **print** only the positive numbers.
+Write a function called `printPositives` that takes an array and uses the `forEach` method to **print** only the positive numbers.

 ## Exercise 2
-Similar to the previous exercise, write a function called `getPositives` that takes an array and uses its `filter` method to **return a new array** with only the positive numbers
+Similar to the previous exercise, write a function called `getPositives` that takes an array and uses the `filter` method to **return a new array** with only the positive numbers.

+## Exercise 2B
+Re-do exercise 1 by first filtering the input array, and then printing the numbers from the filtered array.
+Your code will look something like: `return arr.filter(...).forEach(...)

 ## Exercise 3
 Write a function called `filterArray` that takes an array AND a function as arguments.
 Your `filter` function should return a new array that contains only the elements where the passed function returns a truthy value.